Monotone Projection Lower Bounds from Extended Formulation Lower Bounds: Introduction

-Because the permanent is universal for monotone formulas, our lower bounds also imply exponential lower bounds on the monotone algebraic formula size---and, by balancing algebraic circuits, monotone algebraic circuit size---of these polynomials; see Section~\ref{sec:formula}.
+Because the permanent is universal for monotone formulas, our lower bounds also imply exponential lower bounds on the monotone algebraic formula size---and, by balancing algebraic circuits, monotone algebraic circuit size---of these polynomials; see \expref{Section}{sec:formula}.

-Finally, we note that our results shed a little more light on the complicatedness of the known $\VNP$-completeness proofs for the permanent \cite{valiant,aaronson}.
+Finally, we note that our results shed a little more light on the intricacy of the known $\VNP$-completeness proofs for the permanent~\cite{valiant,benDorHalevi,aaronson}.
 Namely, prior to our result, the fact that the permanent is not hard modulo $2$ already implied that any completeness result must use $2$ in a ``bad'' way: for example, dividing by 2 somewhere.
-This is indeed true of both Valiant's original proof \cite{valiant} and Aaronson's independent quantum linear-optics proof \cite{aaronson}.
-One might hope for a classical analogue of Aaronson's quantum proof, using the characterization of $\cc{BPP}$ in terms of stochastic matrices as a replacement for the characterization of $\cc{BQP}$ using unitary matrices.
-However, our result says that any completeness proof for the permanent must use non-monotone reductions, so such a classical analogue is not possible:
+This is indeed true of Valiant's original proof~\cite{valiant}, Ben-Dor \& Halevi's proof~\cite{benDorHalevi}, and Aaronson's quantum linear-optics proof~\cite{aaronson}.

-\begin{corollary} Aaronson's quantum linear optics proof \cite{aaronson} that the permanent is $\sharpP$-hard cannot be replaced by one using classical randomized algorithms in place of quantum algorithms. \end{corollary}
+\begin{remark} One might hope for a classical analogue of Aaronson's quantum proof, using the characterization of $\cclass{BPP}$ in terms of stochastic matrices as a replacement for the characterization of $\cclass{BQP}$ using unitary matrices.
+However, our result indicates that the most straightforward adaptation of Aaronson's proof from the $\cclass{BQP}$ setting to the $\cclass{BPP}$ setting cannot work, as the use of stochastic matrices in this manner would produce a monotone reduction. \end{remark}

-Our results also imply the necessity of the use of negative numbers in Valiant's $4 \times 4$ gadget \cite[p.~195]{valiant}.
+Our results also imply the necessity of the use of negative numbers in Valiant's $4 \times 4$ gadget~\cite[p.~195]{valiant} and Ben-Dor and Halevi's $7 \times 7$ gadget~\cite[App.~A]{benDorHalevi}.
 In light of these results, Valiant's $4 \times 4$ gadget may perhaps seem less mysterious than the fact that such a gadget exists that is \emph{only} $4 \times 4$!

-To prove these results, we show that a monotone projection between non-negative polynomials essentially implies that the Newton polytope of one polynomial is an extension of the Newton polytope of the other (Lemma~\ref{lem:main}), and then apply known lower bounds on the extension complexity of certain polytopes.
+To prove these results, we show that a monotone projection between non-negative polynomials essentially implies that the Newton polytope of one polynomial is an extension of the Newton polytope of the other (\expref{Lemma}{lem:main}), and then apply known lower bounds on the extension complexity of certain polytopes.
 We hope that the connection between Newton polytopes, monotone projections, and extended formulations finds further use.